bitnami/charts/bitnami/valkey-cluster/README.md

 - Use Velero to restore the backed-up PVs on the destination cluster.
 - Create a new deployment on the destination cluster with the same chart, deployment name, credentials and other parameters as the original.
 This new deployment will use the restored PVs and hence the original data.

-Refer to our detailed [tutorial on backing up and restoring Valkey Cluster deployments on Kubernetes](https://docs.vmware.com/en/VMware-Tanzu-Application-Catalog/services/tutorials/GUID-backup-restore-data-redis-cluster-kubernetes-index.html) for more information.

 ### NetworkPolicy

 To enable network policy for Valkey, install